 About this hub

-The Northern Australia Environmental Resources Hub’s research is delivering new knowledge, practical tools and on-ground partnerships to support the sustainable development of the region’s natural and cultural environments.
+The Northern Australia Environmental Resources Hub ran from 2014-15 to 2020-21.
+Its research delivered new knowledge, practical tools and on-ground partnerships to support the sustainable development of the region’s natural and cultural environments.

 |NESP funding||$23.88 million|

 Hub research showed that tests can detect ‘environmental DNA’, known as eDNA, in the soil and water animals use.
 This research approach can help monitor threatened animals, pests and culturally-important species.

 Hub researchers were at the forefront of using new eDNA technology to detect wildlife in the Top End, with the endangered Gouldian Finch (Erythrura gouldiae) as the test case.

 Feral animal management

 Hub research supported more effective management of feral pigs, cattle, horses and buffalo in northern Australia.

 This research supported Wik Traditional Owners to manage their Country and better understand contemporary values associated with wetlands and feral animal impacts.
 Through important conversations with Traditional Owners, valuable insight has been gained into potential conflicts between feral animal management and community values.
 This includes the importance of feral pigs and cattle as a food source for people versus the important cultural and resource values of wetlands.